UPDATE FROM CLASS COUNSEL

 - A state or tribal probate order identifying the heirs to the estate;

-- Documentation such as a court order or a properly executed will showing the appointment of an Executor, Administrator or Personal Representative of the Estate;
+- Documentation showing the appointment of an Executor, Administrator, or Personal Representative of the Estate;

-- A small estate document from an approved state where the estate is in accordance with that state’s small estate procedures;
+- A valid small estate document from an approved state;

 - A federal probate order that directs distribution of trust funds or trust lands.